-Note, however, that you'll likely need to complete your federal filing first.
-Most of the 43 states that require their residents to pay some form of income tax use the federal data as the starting point or a key reference when filling out state returns.
+And regardless of whether you opt to use Free File or a state e-filing option, you'll likely need to complete your federal filing first.
+Most of the 43 states that require their residents to pay some form of income tax use the federal data as the starting point or a key reference for filling out state returns.

 5. You'll need some material/info to Free File.

 Finally, while Free File is easy, it's not totally hassle free.
 You still need documentation to complete your tax return using the online system.